How to Make Homemade Mosquito Repellent: 6 Easy, Effective Recipes

-Compared with its commercial cousins, homemade mosquito repellent tends not to last as long.
+Compared with their commercial cousins, homemade mosquito repellents tend not to last as long.
 Once the smell dissipates (after a couple of hours), expect to reapply the treatment.
-Also be aware that while natural solutions can be highly effective, they may not stand up to the most unforgiving tests—say, a weeklong hiking trip deep into the backwoods.
+Also be aware that while natural bug repellent solutions can be highly effective, they may not stand up to the most unforgiving tests—say, a weeklong hiking trip deep into the backwoods.
 That said, for everyday circumstances, such as lazing away the afternoon on a backyard hammock, natural solutions offer wonderfully pleasant protection and, yes, peace of mind.

 Q: What is the best homemade mosquito repellent?

 The best homemade mosquito repellent includes a base ingredient such as witch hazel, vinegar, or coconut oil with insect-deterring essential oils such as lavender, citronella, or peppermint.

 Mosquitos are thought to dislike several natural scents that are pleasing to humans, including lavender, lemongrass, eucalyptus, catnip, and more.